Data-Protection-Control/adpc-chromium-extension/readme.md

 ## Overview

-The ADPC Chromium Extension is a browser-based implementation of the [Advanced Data Protection Control (ADPC)](https://www.dataprotectioncontrol.org/) protocol.
+The ADPC Chromium Extension is a browser-based implementation of the [Advanced Data Protection Control (ADPC)](https://www.dataprotectioncontrol.org/).
 It enables users to manage their privacy preferences across websites by processing ADPC headers, displaying consent requests in a user-friendly popup, and communicating decisions back to web servers via HTTP headers.

 ## Key Features